Pitfalls of Tracking and Processing Continuing Education

 Even though the apps and databases can be costly, you begin to see an incredible ROI when you connect the dots and automate.
 In many cases, the workload on the team doing all the manual file production and storage is greatly reduced.
 Paper and printing costs come into play as an area of savings.

 Worry-free certificate issuance really does exist!
 As an organization, managing the mounds of certificates can be overwhelming.
+Managing continuing education seems easy, but it takes a dedicated approach to succeed.
 Depending on your organization, regulations can require the issuing organization to keep these for 3-5 years.
 If you lose yours, you should be able to go back to the issuer and get another copy.
 I have seen where this hasn’t been handled well, and this can create a horrible situation when the issuer has gone out of business.
 This is one reason to consider using State or National Societies that are not likely to disappear.

 Each organization will not only have costs of storing, but also mailing each certificate.
 The labor to do this is enormous.
 As I mentioned, digitizing this on a website or using a connected app will streamline all of this.
 Pick an organization that will simplify this for the professional.
 Organizations which automate the process of certificate issuance should be prioritized when picking which meeting, event or conference to attend.